Arn Tellem: Background

 Tellem was born to a Jewish family and is a native of Philadelphia.
 His mother named him after a brave knight in the Prince Valiant comic strip.
 He grew up on the Main Line and became a sports junkie at age eight by playing APBA Baseball, a mail-order board game.
 Years later, for luck on his wedding night, he propped his treasured 1938 Hank Greenberg APBA card on the nightstand next to the conjugal bed.
 At 12, he found career inspiration from legendary Temple University basketball coach Harry Litwack, who answered a question -- "What's your favorite food?"—that young Arn had phoned in to a local radio station.

 He graduated from Haverford College in 1976 and from the University of Michigan Law School in 1979.
-He began his career as an attorney in the law firm then known as Manatt, Phelps, Rothenberg & Tunney, where his mentors were sports attorneys Alan Rothenberg and Steve Greenberg (son of Hank Greenberg).
+He began his career as an attorney in the law firm then known as Manatt, Phelps, Rothenberg & Tunney, where his mentors were sports attorneys Alan Rothenberg and Stephen Greenberg (son of Hank Greenberg).
 Tellem specialized in sports law and commercial litigation and became a partner in the firm.
 He began representing baseball players and also served six seasons (1982–1989) as general counsel of the San Diego Clippers, and was instrumental in the franchise's move to Los Angeles in 1984.